bob-fornal/movie-search/README.md

 ### Automation Pipeline

 Given the time that I allowed myself, I opted for Vercel's pipeline for simplicity.

+### HttpInterceptor for Spinner

+I used a straight service-based approach for the management of the spinner.
+This can be enhanced with an HttpInterceptor.
+For simplicity, I left this out but do want to explore the functional-based approach.
+This is one of the few cases where we have choices in the Angular framework tooling.

+### Implement Improved Selection Tool

+The selection tool is a simple select.
+This should be improved to allow the user to search via input, allowing the dropdown to adjust based on what is entered.

+## My Notes & Goals

 As a user: